EthanDF/ethandf.github.io/_posts/20161019-LeadersNewWork_BuildingLearningOrgs.md

 *   Systems thinking
     *   Systems thinkers focus less on day-to-day events and more on underlying trends and forces for change.
 They do so intuitively.
     *   Failure to see interrelationships of actions lead to a trap
-    *   poorly designed systems, no incompetant or unmotivated individuals, cause most organizational problems
+    *   poorly designed systems, not incompetent or unmotivated individuals, cause most organizational problems
     *   "you, and the cause of your problem, are part of a single system."
     *   Dynamic complexity arises when cause and effect are distant in time and space
     *   systems thinking is the new "dismal science" because it teaches that most obvious solutions don't work